 You can update Lesson Engagement scores in bulk once the lesson is over.

-You can also tick the boxes next to students, then click the blue pencil icon to select your lesson engagement scale.
+Tick the boxes next to students, then click the Bulk action button to select your lesson engagement scale.

 Reporting on Lesson Engagement